-The Council has appointed Link Asset Services as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
-The following table gives their central view.
+The Council has appointed Link Group as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
+Link provided forecasts on 19.12.2022.
+These are forecasts for certainty rates, gilt yields plus 80 bps: